 There has been a general recognition of the important role of MF which gives a better chance to alleviate poverty in Bangladesh.
-During the last few years, Bangladesh economy has experienced some ups and downs with regard to major macroeconomic indicators.
+During the last few years, Bangladesh economy has experienced some ups and downs BANGLADESH ECONOMIC DEVELOPMENT MODEL (BED MODEL)

+with regard to major macroeconomic indicators.
 In respond to this MF, RMW and ERMG demonstrated robust growth (see Table 6).
 However, the aim of the BED model to analyze the potential contribution of the MF, RMW, and ERMG has been to alleviate poverty and accelerate economic growth.

-The Contribution of Prime Power to GDP Growth in Bangladesh in 2010
+The Contribution of Prin ne Power to GDP Growth in Bangle The Contribution of Prime Power to GDP Growth in Bangladesh in 2010

 Prime power Million \$ Share of GDP (%)

-MF 25,942.53 21.90
+MF 25,942.53 [] 21.90

 RMW 11,650.0 10.95

 ERMG 17,914.50 17.86